Anthonypaige/investnurenergy/src/content/post/smart-thermostat-shopping-guide-what-you-need-to-know.md

 - **Utility Program Compatibility**: These thermostats should work seamlessly with utility programs to mitigate brownouts and blackouts, while also offering you the option to override these settings.

-- **Occupancy Sensing**: [According to the CEE](https://library.cee1.org/system/files/library/14493/CEE_ResHVAC_ThermostatSpecs_15Jan2021.pdf), a smart thermostat should be capable of reducing HVAC use when the home is unoccupied, thanks to features like sensors or geofencing.
+- **Occupancy Sensing**: According to [The CEE](https://library.cee1.org/system/files/library/14493/CEE_ResHVAC_ThermostatSpecs_15Jan2021.pdf), a smart thermostat should be capable of reducing HVAC use when the home is unoccupied, thanks to features like sensors or geofencing.

 ### **The Smart Thermostat**